 Inductions are a hot topic these days.
 Unfortunately, medical inductions are overused and often for the wrong reasons.
 Many inductions are medically indicated, for example, if either mom or baby is unwell, but many aren’t.
-The fact that we have the option of medically inducing labour, means that sometimes these options are used when they are not warranted.
+The fact that we have the option of medically inducing labour means that sometimes, these options are used when they are not warranted.

 As a labour and delivery nurse, I often see women who are being induced because “their doctor said they could” or because “they’re done being pregnant.”

 These are not valid reasons for inducing labour.
 Women usually go into labour when their bodies and babies are ready.
-Actually, for some women, it might be totally normal not to go into labour until 42 weeks.
-Hurrying this process can lead to multiple interventions and an increased risk of c-section.
+Actually, for some women, it might be normal not to go into labour until 42 weeks.
+Hurrying this process can lead to multiple interventions and an increased risk of C-section.
 ACOG (The American College of Gynaecologists and Obstetricians) say potentially up to 50% of inductions will end in c-section, with the risk being 30% when women go into labour on their own.

 More from Babytalk: Everything You Ever Wanted to Know About Inductions